AndreydeAguiarSalvi/mdp_tickets/README.md

 ### Folders ###

 #### common ####
-Here we have the implementations of:
+Here we have the implementations of
 * Agent
 * State
 * Neural Network (net.py)